 Jesus Himself did not make judgments on His own according to what He could see naturally, He was under the control and direction of His Father.
 "You judge according to the flesh, by what you see.
 I judge no MAN.
 Yet even if I DO judge, My judgment is true, for I am not alone in making it, but I AND the Father Who sent Me."
 (John 8:15,16).
 He was not contradicting Himself.
 His judgment judges the unseen spirit rather than the visible man and His judgment through His Body today will still do the same.
 Whose spirit do we sense, man's or God's?
 This makes all other judgments seem rather unnecessary because judging the spirit and source is the bottom line.
 It ought to give us the fear of God in the judgments and "discernments" which we so readily make.

-and His Life flowing through a person, then surely
+Life flowing through a person, then surely that is

-that is what is most important; not the many things
+what is most important; not the many things we

-we perceive to be wrong with them.
-His ways of
+perceive to be wrong with them.
+His ways of dealing

-dealing with us and exposing our flesh are perfect
+with us and exposing our flesh are perfect and right

-and right for us, and how He deals with us will
+for us, and how He deals with us will often not be

-often not be how He will deal with someone else.
-All
+how He will deal with someone else.
+All each of us

-each of us needs is to hear and see Him for
+needs is to hear and see Him for ourselves, to have

 How do we discern a body in the physical?
 We see, hear, touch and sometimes smell and it is exactly the same in the spiritual.
 If we see no life, hear nothing, smell death and touch something cold and lifeless, we know that we have discerned death in a body.
 Conversely if we see Life, hear Life, smell Life (Anointing), and touch Life, then we know that we have discerned Life in the body!